Manage Lock Screen Notifications in Ubuntu Linux

 How to turn on or off lock screen notifications in Ubuntu Linux

 Ubuntu lock screen notifications can be managed through System Settings, allowing you to pick which apps show alerts when your computer is locked.
-This helps you control distractions and keep your private information safe from view while your screen is locked.
+This helps control distractions and keeps private information safe from view while the screen is locked.

 The steps below show how to turn notifications on or off.